subhronilsaha/hacktoberfest-repo/README.md

 # Hacktoberfest Repository for Algorithms

 This is a repository for Hacktoberfest 2020.
 I will be contributing Data Structures and Algorithm problem solutions here, and would encourage the others to do the same.
+The focus should be on learning algorithms and not just copy pasting solutions from the internet.

 ### How to Contribute?